skiware/VCOM/README.md

 * getAnFunestusParameters: Returns the list of Anopheles Funestus specific parameters
 * getMosquitoLifeCycleParameters: Returns the list of mosquito life cycle parameters
 * getAdditionalTransmissionParameters: Returns the transmission parameters
+* parseImportedCSVParameters: Once a csv file has been imported this function converts the data into a theta object
+* importCSVParametersFromDirectory: Loads the verified parameters of the simulation from a CSV file into the workflow
+* validateCSVParameters: Verifies that the user has imported a valid CSV file with all the parameters defined
+* importXLSParametersFromDirectory: Loads the verified parameters of the simulation from an XLS file into the workflow
+* importCSVXLSParametersFromDirectoryShiny: Wrapper function that works only within shiny to select the proper import function to use on a given file
+* plotTrajectory: Plots the evolution of the dynamics of the system
+* plotTrajectory: Plots the evolution of the dynamics of the system
+* plotEIR_VC_R0: Plots EIR, VC and R0 dynamics of the system
+* plotEIR_VC_R0: Plots EIR, VC and R0 dynamics of the system
+* plotVC: NA
+* plotR0: Plots EIR, VC and R0 dynamics of the system